-IV SEMESTER COURSE 9: - MOLECULAR BIOLOGY AND MICROBIAL GENETICS
+MB C9:MOLECULAR BIOLOGY AND MICROBIAL GENETICS MINOR COURSE

-By the Completion of the course the learner should able to-

-- 1. Understand the nature of genetic material, its organization in prokaryotes and eukaryotes, and the role of DNA and RNA. - 2.
-Explain the process of DNA replication in prokaryotes and the involvement of enzymes and factors. - 3.
-Recognize the characteristics, types, and applications of extra chromosomal genetic elements such as plasmids and transposons. - 4.
-Differentiate between classical and modern concepts of genes, understand gene structure, and the process of transcription. - 5.
-Comprehend the genetic code, translation process, and regulation of gene expression in bacteria.
+1. Understand the nature of genetic material, its organization in prokaryotes and eukaryotes, and the role of DNA and RNA.

+2. Explain the process of DNA replication in prokaryotes and the involvement of enzymes and factors.

+3. Recognize the characteristics, types, and applications of extra chromosomal genetic elements such as plasmids and transposons.

+4. Differentiate between classical and modern concepts of genes, understand gene structure, and the process of transcription.

+5. Comprehend the genetic code, translation process, and regulation of gene expression in bacteria.

-- 6. Define and classify mutations, understand their molecular basis, and gain knowledge of DNA repair mechanisms. - 7.
-Familiarize with genetic recombination in bacteria, including conjugation, transformation, and transduction processes.
+6. Define and classify mutations, understand their molecular basis, and gain knowledge of DNA repair mechanisms.

+7. Familiarize with genetic recombination in bacteria, including conjugation, transformation, and transduction processes.